maoberlehner/markus-oberlehner-net/content/blog/payment-request-api-taxes-and-discounts.md

 }
 ```

-The `getDisplayItemsFromProducts()` helper function you can see above, is responsible for building an array of display items to submit to the Payment Request API.
+The `displayItemsFromProducts()` helper function you can see above, is responsible for building an array of display items to submit to the Payment Request API.
 By adding the `sort()` function at the bottom, we're ordering the products in the shopping cart by their value from high to low which leads to the discount product – with its negative value, which is always lower than a positive value of a product – being at the bottom automatically.

 ## Full code and demo
 The code snippets in this article only illustrate the most important parts of the code.
 If you want to see the full code, please [take a look at the code at the GitHub repository](https://github.com/maoberlehner/markus-oberlehner-net/tree/dev/static/demos/2017-09-14/payment-request-api/index.html).